DTC338: Digital Publishing

 You will receive a poor participation grade if you repeatedly arrive late to class and/or take up valuable class time with activity unrelated to class (such checking mail and facebook).
 Stay focused, share ideas, be awesome and you will get an excellent participation grade.
 It is that simple.

-You are allowed three class absences.
-Each class absence after that will result in a three point deduction from the final cumulative points.
+You are allowed 2 class absences.
+Each class absence after that will result in a 5 point deduction from the final cumulative points.
 It is your responsibility to make sure I check your attendance if you arrive after the start of class.
 Frequent late arrivals, leaving early, or other forms of lack of attendance will also deduct points from the cumulative total.
 Absent students remain responsible for all course matters during their absence(s).
 Opportunities to make up missed work may not be available.

 Final grades are determined from the cumulative points earned, plus or minus any deductions or additions for attendance or participation.
 No curving, averaging, or other manipulations are utilized.
 No other assessment or extra credit opportunities are planned.
 Incompletes are not available.
 Final grades are based on the following scale: